euclidprobe/euclidprobe.github.io/pages/mydoc/01_kitbuild.md

 Open the bag carefully; sort your parts: solder the header and switch; attach your magnets; screw the toolboard to the mount; attach your dock; config your firmware and print perfect first layers happily ever after!

 ### Prepare your kit:
 The Euclid Probe kit will arrive in a small zip-sealed baggie.
 Beware, there are small parts that can be easily lost.
-Currently there are 2 versions of the PCB, assembly is the same for both.

 <div style="width:100%;text-align:center;">
 <img src="images\01_assembly\baggie-300x202.jpg">